NBTPXX/idm-documents/English Documents/main document.md

 #### Don't forget to set up [bed_mesh] to avoid errors.
 Omit the zero_reference_position in bed_mesh.

 After restarting, home x and y (g28 x y, don't home z), and move the nozzle to the center of the bed.
-Then enter SET_KINEMATIC_POSITION z=80.
+Then enter `SET_KINEMATIC_POSITION z=80.`
 Now, you can control the z-axis movement and bring the nozzle close to the bed (or place an A4 paper for the right gap).
+Enter `SET_KINEMATIC_POSITION z=0`
-Enter SET_KINEMATIC_POSITION z=0 (note that it's different from the previous command).
+(note that it's different from the previous command).

-Execute idm_calibrate.
+Execute `idm_calibrate`.
 In the offset control box, click -0.1 for offset and confirm.
 It will automatically calibrate.

 If, after calibration, you encounter